ghcann/COVID-19GAN/README.md

 # Requirements

-The aim of this work is support easy access through Google Colab.
+The aim of this work is to support easy access through Google Colab.
 The notebook COVID-19GAN.ipynb in the COVID-19GAN_StyleGan2 folder provides access to COVID-19GAN.
 The following requirements are derived from StyleGAN2 requirements:

 Both Linux and Windows are supported.
 Linux is recommended for performance and compatibility reasons.